ibrathesheriff/sheriffs-jailhouse/content/notes/building-websites-with-hugo.md

 {{ end }}
 ```

-You’ve included `{{.
+You've included `{{.
 Content }}` in the layout.
-When you’re looking at the /tags  section of the site, Hugo will look in `content/tags/_index.md` for that content.
+When you're looking at the /tags  section of the site, Hugo will look in `content/tags/_index.md` for that content.
 Create the `_index.md` file now using:
 ```shell
 hugo new tags/_index.md
 ```